 Originating from a US tradition, the earliest recorded reference to "Black Friday" comes from Philadelphia in 1961.
 It was used to describe the heavy traffic and busy streets the day after Thanksgiving.
 However, the idea of post-Thanksgiving sales existed as far back as the 1920s when the department store Macy's saw the business potential and advertised discounts alongside their annual Thanksgiving Day parade.

-Originating from a US tradition the earliest recorded reference to "Black Friday" comes from Philadelphia in 1961.
-It was used to describe the heavy traffic and busy streets the day after Thanksgiving.
-Since then a further explanation for the name has surfaced.
-Struggling throughout the year and making a loss, retailers were described as being "in the red" however on Black Friday losses began to turn into profits, thus going from being "in the red" to "in the black".
+Other explanations for the specific phrase have also surfaced over the years.
+Retailers struggling throughout the year and making a loss were described as being "in the red".
+However, on that Friday after Thanksgiving, losses began to turn into profits, thus going from being "in the red" to "in the black".

 In the UK, the term was often attributed to the final pay day (often a Friday) before Christmas, leading to crowds and boisterous behaviour in pubs.
 But, with the popularisation of the American sales-in-November concept, the UK has adopted that understanding of the phrase.